 All persons who have completed at least one year's service with the Company and satisfy other plan requirements are eligible to participate in the 401(k) plan.
 All Company matching contributions are invested in the Company's Class A Common Stock.
-The Company's matching contributions for 1999, 1998, and 1997 were approximately \$3,858, \$7,000 and \$-0- respectively.
-Also, the Company may contribute at the discretion of the Company's Board of Directors an Employer Profit Sharing Contribution to the 401-K plan.
-The Employer Profit Sharing Contribution to the 401-K plan.
-The Employer Profit Sharing contribute at the divided among three different classes of participants in the plan based upon the participant's title in the Company.
-In 1999 the Company contributed \$130,958 to the Plan.
-There were no contributions made in 1998 or 1997.
+The Company's matching contributions for 2000, 1999, and 1998 were approximately \$0, \$3,858, and \$7,000 respectively.
+Also, the Company may contribute at the discretion of the Company's Board of Directors an Employer Profit Sharing Contribution to the 401- K plan.
+The Employer Profit Sharing Contribution shall be divided among three different classes of participants in the plan based upon the participant's title in the Company.
 All amounts contributed to the plan are deposited into a trust fund administered by an independent trustee.
+The Company's contributions to the plan for 2000, 1999 and 1998, were \$0, \$130,958 and \$0, respectively.